Yuri Bezmenov: Legacy

-Since his death, Bezmenov's "Soviet subversion model" (Note: Demoralization (15–20 years) Destabilization (2–5 years) Crisis (2–6 months) Normalization ("indefinite")) has been studied and interpreted by faculty and staff at the Joint Special Operations University (JSOU) to analyze historical events, including the decade-long Russian campaign that preceded the 2008 Russo-Georgian War.
+Since his death, Bezmenov's "Soviet subversion model" (Note: Demoralization (15–20 years) Destabilization (2–5 years) Crisis (2–6 months) Normalization ("indefinite")) has been studied and interpreted by faculty and staff at the Joint Special Operations University (JSOU) in the US to analyze historical events, including the decade-long Russian campaign that preceded the 2008 Russo-Georgian War.
 His work has also been cited by senior director of UPenn's Penn Biden Center for Diplomacy and Global Engagement, and former Deputy Assistant Secretary of Defense, Michael R. Carpenter.
 His lectures have also been used by Yale senior lecturer Asha Rangappa, to illustrate the concept of active measures in the Soviet Union's disinformation campaigns in the United States.

 On August 19, 2020, Bezmenov's 1984 interview discussing active measures with conspiracy theorist G. Edward Griffin was used in the teaser for the video game Call of Duty: Black Ops Cold War, in addition to its use in the main introduction on August 26.
 This in part has contributed to a renewed interest in both Bezmenov's work and lectures.

-Disputes over authenticity of Bezmenov's KGB Officer status, political affiliation, and conspiracy theories
+Disputes over political affiliation, and conspiracy theories

 Bezmenov's audiences have included American far-right and anti-communist movements, to whom he often gave speeches and lectures on their platforms.
 One of such is his interview with conspiracy theorist G. Edward Griffin.
 Bezmenov himself was involved with the anti-communist and far-right Unification Church and the John Birch Society.

 When questioned about his association with the John Birch Society and the doubts raised about his allegiance, he responded "I'm not a member.
 I don't agree with everything they say", and stated that he resorted to right-wing platforms as a result of mainstream media outlets refusing to provide him with a platform, such as The New York Times.

-Clips from his interviews and lectures have been used to promote conspiracy theories about COVID-19 and vaccination mandates and alleged Communist infiltration of Western academia, public / private sectors and governments.
+Clips from his interviews and lectures have been used to promote conspiracy theories about COVID-19 and vaccination mandates and alleged Communist infiltration of Western academia, public/private sectors and governments.